Update on Methamphetamine Addiction

 According to data from the 2012 National Survey on Drug Use and Health (NSDUH), “over 12 million people (4.7 percent of the population) have tried methamphetamine at least once.
 NSDUH also reports that approximately 1.2 million people used methamphetamine in the year leading up to the survey.”

 The Drug Abuse Warning Network (DAWN), which collects information on drug-related episodes from hospital emergency departments (EDs) throughout the USA, claims methamphetamine accounted for about 103,000 ED visits in 2011.
 Other drugs may interact with methamphetamine, including prescription and over-the-counter medicines, vitamins, and herbal products.

 Our current knowledge base clearly demonstrates that illicit psychostimulants produce lasting neural and behavioral changes that contribute to the progression and maintenance of addiction.
 Psychotherapy is the most effective treatment for methamphetamine addiction.
 Comprehensive behavioral treatment approaches that combine cognitive-behavioral therapy, family education, individual counseling, 12-Step support, drug testing and encouragement of non-drug-related activities can be effective in reducing methamphetamine abuse.

 There are no medications available to counteract the specific effects of methamphetamines, help prolong abstinence from or reduce the abuse of methamphetamine.
-Talk to an addiction treatment center or personal care provider for resources to provide addiction help through support and therapy.
+Talk to a person with substance use disorderion treatment center or personal care provider for resources to provide addiction help through support and therapy.